frkatona/ObsidianSync/Tasks (Main).md

 - Charge Chelsea
 	- internet ($90.59 / 2 = $45.30)
 	- power ($675.77 / 2 = $337.89)
+	- (got rent, but did I get the first month of rent and internet?)
 ### Tomorrow
 - talk with office about trip money